 The classic Start and Select buttons, which have appeared on PlayStation controllers since the first generation, have been replaced with Options and Share (used to share recorded footage and screenshots).
 This could annoy old-school gamers who are set in their ways, but the redesign works well in practice.
 A touch pad is tucked between the buttons, and we found it to be responsive and smooth.

-Although the PlayStation Eye motion-sensing camera is available as an optional extra, it's not essential unless you want to play motion-sensing games like Just Dance 2014.
+Although the PlayStation Eye motion-sensing camera is available as an optional extra, it's not essential unless you want to play motion-sensing games like Just Dance 2014 or use PSVR.
 If you buy one, you'll unlock a few extra features on the PS4 like basic voice navigation and face recognition.

 Navigation is similar to the PS3, but much more streamlined, with a home screen that's split into two horizontal menus.
 The top menu is where you access the store, social content and system settings, and the bottom menu takes you to your games, media and PlayStation-related news.
 The bottom bar doesn't categorise its content, so you're stuck with a long list of games and movies to dig through.

 If you get lost, the controller's prominent PlayStation button brings you back to the home screen with a single click.
 If you tap it while playing a game it also opens a quick access menu with essential system settings such as volume and device (controller, headsets etc) controls.

 As you'd expect, the PS4's processors are much more powerful than those in the PS3.
 Games can handle higher quality graphics with greater detail and more simultaneous action, and loading times are quicker.
 Apps and games continue in the background when you return to the home screen so you can instantly dive back into the action.